Budgeting as a couple – sounds good, right? But how do you do this in the best way for you?

 Budgeting is really important when it comes to managing your finances.

-A common misconception with budgeting is that it means that you can never spend any money, ever.
+A common misconception about budgeting is that it means that you can never spend any money, ever.
 Wrong!

-A budget is a way of making sure that you are spending your hard-earned money on the things that you truly want to.
+A budget is a way of making sure that you are spending your hard-earned money on the things that you truly want.

 Often what happens is that the bills are paid, and then whatever is left is spent.
 But on what?

-When it comes to creating a budget, it’s up to you which method you choose to do this, but we like using a budgeting app if you are doing this as a couple.
+When creating a budget, it’s up to you which method you choose, but we like using a budgeting app if you do this as a couple.

 The most important thing that you need to look for in a couple’s finance app is if it is a shareable budget app between your two phones.